mediamerchants/laravel-backend-admin/README.md

 If you are Using **docker** and **docker-compose** please follow the steps.

-- Create a folder *dbdata* in root directory
 - Use the command line / terminal to run `source docker/.env`.
 This will include the MySQL env info in the terminal.
 This command needs to be run everytime when terminal is started.
-Alternatively it can be included in batch to be include by default.
 Please modify the **docker/.env** if required to suit your local env.
 - Then run command `docker-compose up`.
-- Run command `composer install`
+- From the docker mac app open the laravel container's terminal and run command `composer install`.

 *Note:* The nginx config are configured to run at port 8088.
 This can be changed in **docker-compose.yml** and **.env**